emcannaert/statistics-das/README.md

 *Hint!
 If you want to cut-and-paste this command in the terminal, highlight the link and copy it as you usually would (Ctrl+c).
 To paste it, use Shift+Ctrl+v*

 Now go back to the Jupyter directory tab.
 There should be a new directory called `statistics-das`.
-All of the tutorials and exercises are in there.  **Start by clicking on [`setup-libraries.ipynb`](setup-libraries.ipynb) and running it.
-Keep this notebook running while you are doing these exercises.**
+All of the tutorials and exercises are in there.  **Start by clicking on [`setup-libraries.ipynb`](setup-libraries.ipynb) and running it.**

 ## Links